iltummi/AT_Projects/README.md

   - Trajectory planning for a spacecraft from Earth to Enceladus
   - Autonomous goalkeeper
   - Model Predicted Control for COVID-19 using Sensitivity Analisys Toolbox
+  - Robust control of a manipulator flexible link